 [Section 131 inserted by No. 58 of 2010 s.
 174.]

-132. Winding-up the former Board
+132. Winding-up former Board

 On and after the commencement day —

 (a) the Commissioner is to take control of all registers, documents, books and other records (however compiled, recorded or stored) relating to the former Board and the exercise of its functions, and of any tape, disk or other device or medium relating to such records; and